billy-brunger/cp4ideployrhos/README.md

     oc apply -f subscription.yaml

-    repeat the command but replace <subscription.yaml> with the operators you want to install for example for ace it is <subscriptionace.yaml>
+    repeat the command but replace <subscription.yaml> with the operators you want to install (refer to index.md)

     To test if the installation was successful run the following command